WeatherLab/fsodoc/source/general/events.rst

 Events - Extending the Framework Core
 #####################################

-CodeIgniter's Events feature provides a means to tap into and modify the inner workings of the framework without hacking core files.
-When CodeIgniter runs it follows a specific execution process.
+FSO's Events feature provides a means to tap into and modify the inner workings of the framework without hacking core files.
+When FSO runs it follows a specific execution process.
 There may be instances, however, when you'd like to cause some action to take place at a particular stage in the execution process.
 For example, you might want to run a script right before your controllers get loaded, or right after, or you might want to trigger one of your own scripts in some other location.